Orthogonalpub/modelica_simulation_mcp_server/README.md

 <center><img src="./mcp_server_running.png" width="50%" height="50%" ></center>

-### Customization - simulation parameters - not supported yet
+### Customization - not supported yet

-In future the server can be configured to use different simulation parameters `--stop-time` and `--step-size` ...
+In future the server can be configured to use different simulation parameters `--stop-time`  ...

 ### Debug